hpc/pavilion2/docs/tutorials/writing_docs.rst

  - *(optional)* You may want to include optional requirements that will make life easier for the reader.

-This generally isn't necessary for _usage_ documentation, however.
-You can assume by that point the user has the system set up.
+For non-tutorial documentation, you can assume by that point the user has the system set up.

 .. _Sphinxified ReST documentation:  http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html